 If you’ve just purchased your own LED grow light, the next thing would be for you to install it above your grow area.
 Ensure that the lights are hung properly above your grow area to prevent your plants from damaging.

-1. At The Vegetative Phase
+1. Early Vegetative Phase

-Early: At this stage, the speedy growth of your plants should be paramount.
+At this stage, the speedy growth of your plants should be paramount.

 So, to ensure the lowest internodal length possible and provide more internodes, you will have to mount your LED lights a few inches above the growing area.

 Unfortunately, there’s no standard for hanging grow lights over plants.